Alan Gibson (director): Career

-Gibson was born in London, Ontario in 1938.
-He was particularly notable in his early years for his work in horror.
+Gibson was particularly notable in his early years for his work in horror.
 The films he directed include Journey to Midnight (1968), Crescendo (1970), Dracula A.D.
-1972, The Satanic Rites of Dracula (1973), Checkered Flag or Crash (1977), Witness for the Prosecution (1982) and A Woman Called Golda (1982) starring Ingrid Bergman.
-His television work includes Eh Joe (1965), The Capone Investment (1974), Churchill and the Generals (1979) and The Charmer (1987).
+1972 (1972), The Satanic Rites of Dracula (1973), Checkered Flag or Crash (1977), Witness for the Prosecution (1982), and A Woman Called Golda (1982) starring Ingrid Bergman.
+His television work includes Eh Joe (1965), The Capone Investment (1974), Churchill and the Generals (1979), and The Charmer (1987).

-Alan Gibson came up with the idea for The Flipside of Dominick Hide (1980), a Play for Today he co-wrote with Jeremy Paul and directed.
+Gibson came up with the idea for "The Flipside of Dominick Hide" (1980), a Play for Today that he co-wrote with Jeremy Paul and directed.
 As a child he had overheard his family discussing a recent UFO report and thought to himself: "Since there had been sightings of flying saucers recorded throughout history, it occurred to me that they were man-made machines, time machines from the future".
 The two men collaborated again on its sequel Another Flip for Dominick (1982).
-"The Flipside of Dominick" Hide attained viewing figures of 5.3 million and a reaction index of 75, compared to an average Play for Today score of 59.
-The Radio Times letter editor claimed that "No other single new BBC TV play in 1980 attracted so much correspondence" – highlighting the public's affection for the show.
+"The Flipside of Dominick Hide" attained viewing figures of 5.3 million and a reaction index of 75, compared to an average Play for Today score of 59.
+The Radio Times letter editor said that "no other single new BBC TV play in 1980 attracted so much correspondence" – highlighting the public's affection for the show.

-Gibson died in London, UK, in 1987, at age 49.
+Personal life and death

+Gibson lived in London with his wife Kate (d.
+1997) and their daughters.
+He died of cancer in 1987 at the age of 49, just a few months before his last work The Charmer was broadcast.

+The Canadian writer Graeme Gibson was his brother.